alex-salnikov/docker-wordpress/readme.md

 > mysqli::real_connect(): (HY000/2002): Connection refused
 > mysqli::real_connect(): php_network_getaddresses: getaddrinfo failed: Name or service not known

-It might take some time (couple of minutes) for the DB to start.
+Implement [healthcheck](#healthcheck), because takes some time (about a minute) for the DB to start.

 You can try to ping DB-container from inside PMA-container:
 ```sh
 docker-compose ps                       # get name of PMA-container, e.g. 'wordpress_pma'
 docker exec -it wordpress_pma bash      # start terminal-session from inside PMA-container